dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 Climate change and especially its international policy implementations will drive economic trends in the world.
-It's nerve-racking for true conservatives, as these supply & demand dynamics that is *based* on government policy and bureaucracy.
-It's based on the collective agreement that, however helpful or well-intended, that these activities will continue to provide economic value to industry, thus the cynical recognize this as unwise or at least precarious.
-As the collective policy consensus wavers, so does the actual value of specific renewables and the incentivization factors driving supply & demand.
+It's nerve-racking for true conservatives, as these are supply & demand dynamics *based* on government policy and bureaucracy.
+The resulting dynamics are based on the collective agreement that, however helpful or well-intended, that these activities will continue to provide economic value to industry.
+Thus, the cynical recognize this as unwise or at least precarious.
+As the collective policy consensus wavers, so do the actual/expected value and investment returns of specific renewables.
+This consensus strongly influences the incentivization factors driving supply & demand.
 As that consensus waivers, all of those products dramatically readjust in perceived value.

-This is essentially a bubble in renewables that continues insofar as certain apprehensions are maintained by international policy.
+This is a bubble in renewables, albeit not in the traditional sense.
+These dynamics drive investment bubbles and the dissonance between real/actual value is retained insofar as certain apprehensions are maintained by international policy.
 These suppositions of how policy should be implemented originate with the best intentions, but are sometimes misguided and can't be known to be permanent, looking forward.
 These policies contribute greatly to economic opportunity -- they are beneficial in many ways -- but entreprenuers should approach them under the assumption that their value may be erratically dependent on some arbitrary mechanism of international law.
 Therefore, an entrepreneur should be wary, as their their business entity, city or nation state have little control over these dynamics depending on international policy whims.
 Since there is undeniable momentum towards renewables and green practices across the world, this will inevitably happen, but its handling by policy-makers dramatically affects the order and quality of trends that emerge.

 With few options for risk-mitigation available to entrepreneurs, international globalist cabals can use green policy to influence